Do You Create Implementable Strategies for Your Team?

 - Agree Upon Where You Are Going

-Whatever your ultimate goals, a successful strategy clearly defines how success and failure will be measured at the individual, team, and organizational levels.
+Whatever your ultimate goals, a successful strategy clearly defines what success looks like and how both success and failure will be measured at the individual, team, and organizational levels.
 Without strategic clarity, it is almost impossible to align performance management and reward systems with strategic objectives.

 Does everyone agree with where you are headed and why?